mousepawmedia/devdocs/network/source/guides/reviewing.rst

 and expectations.

-In other words, even if the code's solution isn't ideal, the implementation should be clean, maintanable, and reasonably efficient.
+In other words, even if the code's solution isn't ideal, the implementation should be clean, maintainable, and reasonably efficient.

 To put it yet another way, **there is never an excuse for kludgy code.**